Coopertronic/useful-bash-functions/README.md

 #### auto_continue()

 This is simply a wrapper function for `to_continue` that will run `to_continue` if nothing is passed to it.
 This can be expanded as necessary with safer logic.
 This has yet to be tested.

+#### is_correct()

+This function returns a 0 for yes and a 1 for no to indicate weather a user deems the result to be correct in any situation.